Weltraumschaf/blog.weltraumschaf.de/content/blog/Unit_Test_Your_Cocoa_Application_with_GHUnit.md

 authors: "Sven Strittmatter"
 ---

-## Unit Test Your Cocoa Application with GHUnit

 In the last years  I have good experiences with [Unit  testing][1].
 It gives you more  safety  that  your  software  meets your  behavioral  requirements.
 So  I searched for  some frameworks to  make tests for  my Cocoa application.
 I found